ZJULearning/ttfnet/README.md

 ## Installation
 Our TTFNet is based on [mmdetection](https://github.com/open-mmlab/mmdetection).
+Please check [INSTALL.md](INSTALL.md) for installation instructions, and you may want to see the original [README.md](MMDETECTION_README.md).
 We will submit a pull request soon.

-Please check [INSTALL.md](INSTALL.md) for installation instructions, and you may want to see the original [README.md](MMDETECTION_README.md).
+Note that the darknet part was transplanted (i.e., MXNet => Pytorch) from another toolbox [Gluoncv](https://github.com/dmlc/gluon-cv).
+In addition, portions of the code are borrowed from [CornerNet](https://github.com/princeton-vl/CornerNet) and [CenterNet](https://github.com/xingyizhou/CenterNet).
+Thanks for their work !

 ## Inference